I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 Apply to waive the fee.
 The cost of applying for dispute resolution is $100.
 If you can’t afford the fee, you can request to have the fee waived when you apply.
 You’ll have to provide evidence of your income, such as an income assistance statement or recent bank statements.

 Take care of logistics.
-If you need time to prepare for and attend a hearing, try to plan ahead to manage your schedule.
+If you need time to prepare for and attend a hearing, plan ahead to manage your schedule.
 You might need to arrange a babysitter.
-(You might find community supports for services like one-off free childcare.)
+(Try looking for community services like one-off free childcare.)
 Arrange time off from work in advance or get someone to cover your shift.

 Deal with an eviction